jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Sard.md

 RacialMods:
 Languages: Aklo, Sylvan
 SQ: planar acclimation
+SpecialAbilities:
+  Death Throes (Su): >
-SpecialAbilities: Death Throes (Su) When a sard dies, its remains explode with a blast of lightning into razor-sharp splinters of wood.
+    When a sard dies, its remains explode with a blast of lightning into razor-sharp splinters of wood.
 All creatures within 30 feet of a sard when it explodes in this manner take 12d6 points of electricity damage and 12d6 points of piercing damage.
 A DC 31 Reflex save halves this damage.
 The save DC is Constitution-based.
+  Electrical Jolt (Su): >
-Electrical Jolt (Su) Every time a creature strikes a sard with a metal melee weapon, arcs of electricity deal 1d10 points of damage to the attacker.
-Planar Acclimation (Ex) A sard is always considered to be on its home plane, regardless of what plane it finds itself upon.
+    Every time a creature strikes a sard with a metal melee weapon, arcs of electricity deal 1d10 points of damage to the attacker.
+  Planar Acclimation (Ex): >
+    A sard is always considered to be on its home plane, regardless of what plane it finds itself upon.
 It never gains the extraplanar subtype.
+  Poison (Ex): >
-Poison (Ex) Thorn-injury; save Fort DC 31; frequency 1/ round for 6 rounds; effect 1d2 Dex and 4d6 electricity; cure 2 consecutive saves.
-Thorns (Ex) A sard's thorns have a range of 180 ft. with no range increment.
+    Thorn-injury; save Fort DC 31; frequency 1/ round for 6 rounds; effect 1d2 Dex and 4d6 electricity; cure 2 consecutive saves.
+  Thorns (Ex): >
+    A sard's thorns have a range of 180 ft. with no range increment.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: